 - a.
 The permittee shall submit reports of any required monitoring at least every six (6) months.
 All instances of deviations from permit requirements must be clearly identified in such reports.
 All required reports must be certified by the Responsible Official. - b.
 Prompt reporting of deviations from permit requirements is required, including those attributable to upset conditions as defined in this permit and Article XXI §2108.01.c, the probable cause of such deviations, and any corrective actions or preventive measures taken. - c.
 All reports submitted to the Department shall comply with the certification requirements of General Condition III.4 above. - d.
-Semiannual reports required by this permit shall be submitted to the Department as follows: - 1) One semiannual report is due by January 31 of each year for the time period beginning July 1 of the previous year and ending December 31 of the same year. - 2) One semiannual report is due by July 31 of each year for the time period beginning January 1 and ending June 30.
+Semiannual reports required by this permit shall be submitted to the Department as follows: - 1) One semiannual report is due by July 31 of each year for the time period beginning January 1 and ending June 30. - 2) One semiannual report is due by February 1 of each year for the time period beginning July 1 and ending December 31.

-e.
+- 3) The next semiannual report shall be due July 31, 2025, for the time period beginning on the issuance date of this permit through June 30, 2025. - e.
 Reports should be submitted online through the ACHD Air Quality Regulated Entities Portal (REP).
 If REP is not available, written notice should be sent to the Department at agreports@alleghenycounty.us.